MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-uplift-to-extensions.md

 ## Mark the custom field in base application table as being removed

 In this task, you will mark the custom field in the base application table as being removed.
 This will not remove field or data from the database table.
-However, it will prevent others from referencing the custom field in code going forward, unless referenced from an upgrade codeunit
+However, it will prevent others from referencing the custom field in code going forward, unless referenced from an upgrade codeunit.

 1. In the app.json, increase the `version` of the base application.